Sigurd Angenent

 Sigurd Bernardus Angenent (born 1960) is a Dutch-born mathematician and professor at the University of Wisconsin–Madison.
 Angenent works on partial differential equations and dynamical systems, with his recent research focusing on heat equation and diffusion equation.
-The Angenent torus and Angenent ovals are special solutions to the mean curvature flow published by Angenent in 1992; the Angenent torus remains self-similar as it collapses to a point under the flow, and the Angenent ovals are the only compact convex ancient solutions other than circles for the curve-shortening flow.
+The Angenent torus and Angenent ovals are special solutions to the mean curvature flow published by Angenent in 1992; The Angenent torus remains self-similar as it collapses to a point under the flow, and the Angenent ovals are the only compact convex ancient solutions other than circles for the curve-shortening flow.

 Angenent was raised in Haarlem, the Netherlands.
 He obtained his PhD in Mathematics from Leiden University in 1986.
 In 1996 Angenent became a correspondent of the Royal Netherlands Academy of Arts and Sciences.

-At the University of Wisconsin–Madison he is director of the Undergraduate Mathematics Program.
-After becoming frustrated with high prices of textbooks and poor quality he wrote and made available his own notes for all classes.
+At the University of Wisconsin–Madison, he is the director of the Undergraduate Mathematics Program.
+After becoming frustrated with textbooks' high prices and poor quality, he wrote and made available his own notes for all classes.